-8.1 All AA flights shall be accompanied by at least one qualified medical personnel.
+8.1 All AMT flights shall be accompanied by qualified medical personnel as prescribed by the appropriate medical authority.
 The medical personnel may include a doctor, nurse, paramedic or emergency medical technician.
 Such a person shall have completed the initial and recurrent training programme for medical personnel which shall be submitted for acceptance by the DGCA.
 The qualified medical personnel shall be thoroughly familiar with the usage of medical equipment and have the knowledge and skills to deal with both the predictable and the unexpected.
 He should be well aware of the precautions to be observed during emergency landing or ditching, medical stressors in flight, patient evacuation and the inherent risks of AMT that can interact with the medical status of the patient.